nikkilr88/egghead-asciicasts/rxjs-subjects-and-multicasting-operators/lessons/rxjs-behaviorsubject-representing-a-value-over-time.md

 var subject = new Rx.BehaviorSubject(0);
 ```

-Then when late observers arrive, such as B, then the `BehaviorSubject` will pass on to B, what was that value remembered inside the `BehaviorSubject`?
-Now that we hit this run, we're going to see when A subscribes, A is actually going to receive, here at this spot, zero.
+Then when late observers arrive, such as `B`, then the `BehaviorSubject` will pass on to `B`, what was that value remembered inside the `BehaviorSubject`?
+Now that we hit this run, we're going to see when `A` subscribes, `A` is actually going to receive, here at this spot, zero.
 Because that's the current value of the `subject`.
-Then when B subscribes, B will actually see here, three, like that.
+Then when `B` subscribes, `B` will actually see here, three, like that.

 **Console Output**
 ```